shreya-d-25/flutter/README.md

 #Smart City Research Center App
+#I worked on this during my summer internship
 The Smart City Research Center App is a Flutter-based mobile application developed to provide insights and analytics for various aspects of a smart city.
 It offers features such as detailed views of verticals, summaries of key insights, analytics dashboards, and a map view for visualizing smart devices across the city campus.

 Features: